Federal Plea Agreements Attorney

 What Consequences Of Pleading Guilty Might Be Included In a Federal Plea Agreement?

-The following consequences of pleading guilty might be included in the plea agreement:
+The following consequences of pleading guilty in federal court might be included in the plea agreement:

 - The minimum and maximum punishments which the Defendant faces.